iankorf/pypractice/imeter/README.md

 ## Proximal vs. Distal Introns ##

 The IMEter is based on the simple concept that introns near the start of a gene are different from introns near the end of a gene.
-Your first task is to determine if this is true.
+Your first task is to create datasets of proximal and distal introns.

 The `extract-introns.py` program extracts intron sequences from the FASTA and GFF files provided by TAIR (The Arabidopsis Information Resource).
 Try running